Packing based on seaweed

 A versatile raw material

-Agar Plasticity is a materials research project investigating agar as an alternative to synthetic plastics.
-Agar is a traditional Japanese foodstuff that is often used to make sweets.
+Agar Plasticity is a materials research project in which agar is being investigated as an alternative to synthetic plastics.
+Agar is a traditional Japanese food that is often used to make sweets.
 However, it is also used worldwide in the scientific and medical fields.
-It is mainly sold in its dried
+It is mainly sold in a dried

 state in the form of blocks, flakes and powder.
 Block agar has a porous, feather-like structure and is very light despite its volume – ideal properties for a packaging material.
 The raw material is two types of red algae that grow and are harvested worldwide.
 The agar is extracted by boiling.